Fort Dix 38: Rebellion/Riot

-Military Investigation and Charges
+Military investigation and charges

 With little definite knowledge about who had done what, the Army investigators began to look for evidence against those they considered the likely troublemakers.
 Terry Klug, who was later acquitted of all charges in connection with the riot, quickly found himself accused of being a ringleader.
 During his first interview with agents from the Army's CID (Criminal Investigation Division) he was told they had been waiting for him and had heard his name "over and over".
 They questioned him about articles he had written for The Bond, the paper of the American Servicemen's Union, and other GI underground newspapers.
 They also assured him they had enough statements implicating him in the riot to put him away for life.
 Later when Klug spoke with other prisoners, many confirmed they had been told if they signed statements against him they could get out of the stockade.
 Klug was the first prisoner separated out into segregation as a ringleader, and one of the 38 eventually charged.
 At first he thought he was going to be the only one, but as he sat in solitary all night he heard others being brought in and locked up nearby.
 A prisoner named Doug Sopata reported being offered a blank piece of paper to sign.
 He was told if he signed he could be out in a few weeks even though he was facing two years for desertion.
 Sopata looked at the paper - it said Statement on the top and nothing else.
 "Sign it.
 We'll fill in the details," he was told.
 He refused and had his chair kicked out from under him and was threatened with "the Straps".
 He still refused.
 The Army initially announced to the public that 38 soldiers were being brought up on charges connected with the riot.
-The official charges were mutiny, conspiracy to munity, riot, conspiracy to riot, aggravated arson and destruction of government property.
+The official charges were mutiny, conspiracy to mutiny, riot, conspiracy to riot, aggravated arson and destruction of government property.
 All 38 of those charged were placed in segregated isolation in cells eight feet by six feet by four feet.
 They were locked up like this for months, not having been found guilty or innocent, and most lost 50 or 60 pounds on what they described as "rabbit chow".